Improved access to ASCIA website information - August 2022

 As part of ASCIA's ongoing commitment to improving access to ASCIA website resources, education and training, and enhance the user experience, new webpages have been developed for health professionals:

 To improve access to ASCIA website information for patients and carers, and enhance the user experience, a new webpage www.allergy.org.au/patients/information has been developed, and ReadSpeaker has been added, to improve access for people with:

 - Vision impairment, limited reading ability or learning disabilities, by allowing text to speech (TTS).

 - Non-English speaking backgrounds - information can be translated into 20 different languages by highlighting the text and selecting 'translate’.

 To find out how ASCIA resources are developed go to: www.allergy.org.au/about-ascia/website-information

-This news item was issued on 17 August 2022 by Jill Smith, CEO of the Australasian Society of Clinical Immunology and Allergy (ASCIA).
-ASCIA is the peak professional body for clinical immunology and allergy in Australia and New Zealand.
+This news item was issued on 17 August 2022 by Jill Smith, CEO of ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.